MahmoudYidi/bearnav2/README.md

 ### Mapping
-To start mapping simply run:
+To start mapping simply navigate to the package directory and  run:
 ```bash
 ./map_control.sh start_map name
 ```